MKastek/GCP-ACE-exam/exam-notes.md

 ### Cloud Storage Object Lifecycle Management
 - `Cloud Storage Object Lifecycle Management` allows you to define a set of rules that manage the lifecycle of your objects.
 The Age condition specifies the number of days since the object's creation.
 - The `SetStorageClass` action changes the storage class of objects within the bucket.
 Setting it to 90 days means that 90 days after the object's creation, it will be moved to Coldline Storage.
 - The Delete action specifies when the object should be deleted.

+### Coldline Storage
+Coldline Storage is a storage class in Google Cloud Storage designed for data that you access less than once a quarter.
+It is priced lower than standard storage classes, making it cost-effective for long-term storage of data that is not accessed frequently.